 H-X’s lawyers, managers, and security engineers will quickly help you to understand if GDPR applies to your organization.
 Then we will analyze your business processes, identify inconsistencies and gaps, develop a technological and legal implementation plan, and also implement the necessary complete measures to eliminate inconsistencies.
 This will increase your confidence, competitiveness, as well as your partners’ and customers’ loyalty, not to mention new prospects for your business development.REQUEST A QUOTE

-GDPR implementation stages.
+GDPR and ISO 27701 implementation stages.
 DPO service

 Stage 0.
 Preliminary – free of charge!